ErixCrisostomo/EMPRECSYS/README.md

 This project showcases the use of core OOP principles:

   **_1. Encapsulation_**
-  <br> All sensitive employee details (e.g., salary and contact information) are encapsulated within appropriate classes (Employee, FullTimeEmployee, PartTimeEmployee).
+  <br> All sensitive employee details (e.g., salary and contact information) are encapsulated within appropriate classes (`Employee`, `FullTimeEmployee`, `PartTimeEmployee`).

   Access to these details is controlled through getters and setters, ensuring data integrity and security.

   **_2. Abstraction_**
-  <br> The abstract class Employee defines a common structure for all employees, with concrete details implemented in its subclasses (FullTimeEmployee, PartTimeEmployee).
+  <br> The abstract class `Employee` defines a common structure for all employees, with concrete details implemented in its subclasses (`FullTimeEmployee`, `PartTimeEmployee`).

   This abstraction simplifies the system and reduces code duplication.

   **_3. Inheritance_**
-  <br> Classes like FullTimeEmployee and PartTimeEmployee inherit attributes and methods from the Employee class, demonstrating code reuse and extending functionality.
+  <br> Classes like `FullTimeEmployee` and `PartTimeEmployee` inherit attributes and methods from the `Employee` class, demonstrating code reuse and extending functionality.

   **_4. Polymorphism_**
-  <br> The system allows dynamic method overriding, as seen in the calculateSalary method, which is implemented differently for full-time and part-time employees.
+  <br> The system allows dynamic method overriding, as seen in the `calculateSalary` method, which is implemented differently for full-time and part-time employees.

   This enables flexibility in handling various employee types seamlessly.